mgoetz/StarTrekTimelinesSpreadsheet/README.md

 ![Screenshot tool](/docs/Screenshot-Tool.png "Tool screenshot")

 The first tab lets you manage your crew.
-You can sort by various fields, (un)group by rarity as well as export the data in Excel or plain CSV formats.
+You can sort by various fields, (un)group by rarity as well as export the data in Excel, CSV, JSON or HTML formats.

 ### Item management